Rhythm and blues: Etymology, definitions and description

-Although Jerry Wexler of Billboard magazine is credited with coining the term "rhythm and blues" as a musical term in the United States in 1948, the term was used in Billboard as early as 1943.
-It replaced the term "race music", which originally came from within the black community, but was deemed offensive in the postwar world.
-The term "rhythm and blues" was used by Billboard in its chart listings from June 1949 until August 1969, when its "Hot Rhythm & Blues Singles" chart was renamed as "Best Selling Soul Singles".
+Although Jerry Wexler of Billboard magazine is credited with coining the term "rhythm and blues" as a musical term in the United States in 1948, the term had been used in Billboard as early as 1943.
+However, the company's first list of songs popular among African Americans was named Harlem Hit Parade; created in 1942, it listed the "most popular records in Harlem," and is the predecessor to the Billboard RnB chart.
+"Rhythm and Blues" replaced the common term "race music", a term coined by Okeh producer Ralph Peer based on the common self description by the African American press as "people of race."
+The term "rhythm and blues" was then used by Billboard in its chart listings from June 1949 until August 1969, when its "Hot Rhythm & Blues Singles" chart was renamed as "Best Selling Soul Singles".

-Before the "Rhythm and Blues" name was instated, various record companies had already begun replacing the term "race music" with "sepia series".
-"Rhythm and blues" is often abbreviated as R&B or R'n'B.
+Before the "Rhythm and Blues" name was instated, various record companies had already begun replacing the term "race music" with the term "sepia series".
+"Rhythm and blues" is often abbreviated as "R&B" or "R'n'B".

 In the early 1950s, the term "rhythm & blues" was frequently applied to blues records.
 Writer and producer Robert Palmer defined rhythm & blues as "a catchall term referring to any music that was made by and for black Americans".
-He has used the term "R&B" as a synonym for jump blues.
+He has also used the term "R&B" as a synonym for jump blues.
 However, AllMusic separates it from jump blues because of R&B's stronger gospel influences.
 Lawrence Cohn, author of Nothing but the Blues, writes that "rhythm and blues" was an umbrella term invented for industry convenience.
 According to him, the term embraced all black music except classical music and religious music, unless a gospel song sold enough to break into the charts.
 Well into the 21st century, the term R&B continues in use (in some contexts) to categorize music made by black musicians, as distinct from styles of music made by other musicians.